Java FTP Proxy Server

 Squid is a well-known web proxy with some FTP capabilities.
 However, some people tend to misunderstand the concept of Squid.
 Squid is an HTTP proxy, i.e. you can only use it with a browser, not your regular FTP client.

-Comments, bug reports and suggestions regarding the proxy may be sent to firstname.lastname@example.org.
+Comments, bug reports and suggestions regarding the proxy may be sent to firstname.lastname@example.org, or you may send a pull request on Github.
 Please do not mail me with general questions regarding Java programming, FTP or FTP proxies.

 You might also want to try one of these programs that offer similar functionality.